 For information about horseback riding in the Park District, see the Equestrian/Horseback page.

 There are several access points to Anthony Chabot Regional Park on Redwood Road in Oakland.
-From I-580 westbound in Castro Valley, take the Castro Valley exit and turn left at Castro Valley Boulevard.
+From I-580 westbound in Castro Valley, take the Redwood Road exit.
 At Redwood Road, turn right.
 (From I-580 eastbound, take the Redwood Road exit and turn left at Redwood.)
 After about two miles on Redwood you will first come to Proctor Staging Area, then Redwood Canyon Public Golf Course (formerly Willow Park), both on the left.
 Another few miles will bring you to Marciel Gate at Marciel Road.
-This is a hiking and equestrian staging area, and Marciel Road leads to a group camping area, the marksmanship range, and the Chabot Family Campground, which is also the home of evening campfire programs held in the summer; non-campers are welcome.
-Farther along Redwood Road you will find Bort Meadow Staging Area and group camp.
-After another few miles you will reach Redwood Regional Park's Redwood Gate on the right, just past Pinehurst Road.
+This is a hiking and equestrian staging area, and Marciel Road leads to a group camping area, and the Chabot Family Campground, which is also the home of evening campfire programs held in the summer; non-campers are welcome.
+Farther along Redwood Road, you will find Bort Meadow Staging Area and group camp.
+After another few miles, you will reach Redwood Regional Park's Redwood Gate on the right, just past Pinehurst Road.
 Anthony Chabot's MacDonald and Big Bear Staging Areas are farther along Redwood Road on the left.
 Finally, the Skyline Ranch Equestrian Facility (510-336-0850) will be on the left just before Redwood's intersection with Skyline Boulevard in Oakland.

 To reach Clyde Woolridge staging area, take Hwy 24 west to Oakland.
 Take Hwy 13 South to Hayward.
 Merge onto Hwy 580 east.
 Take the Keller Ave exit towards Mountain Blvd.
 Turn left on Keller Ave, then right on Skyline Blvd.
 The staging area is on the left near the intersection of Skyline Blvd and Grass Valley Road.